Estimating distances from parallaxes. V: Geometric and photogeometric distances to 1.47 billion stars in Gaia Early Data Release 3: Method

 \subsubsection{Markov Chain Monte Carlo}

 Neither the geometric nor photogeometric posteriors have closed-form expressions for their quantiles so we must compute these numerically.
-Conventional numerical integration schemes, whether fixed or adaptive, are not very efficient in our application due to the large range of possible shapes and scales of the posteriors.
-We therefore sample the posteriors using Markov Chain Monte Carlo (MCMC), specifically the Metropolis algorithm.
+We do this using Markov Chain Monte Carlo (MCMC), specifically the Metropolis algorithm.

 We adopt the following scheme for the MCMC initialization and step size.
 We first compute the geometric distance posterior using the EDSD prior from paper IV.
-The length scale of this prior is set to 0.374\rmed, where \rmed\ is the median distance of the stars in the mock catalogue for that HEALpixel.\footnote{In paper IV we used $(1/3)\rmed$ on the basis that the maximum likelihood fit of the length scale is a third of the mean.
-For the EDSD, however, the median is a slightly biased estimator of the mean.
-We found empirically that for the typical length scales involved, the mean is about 12\% (0.374/0.333) larger than the median, which is why we use the factor of 0.374 here.} We compute the mode of this posterior, \rEDSDmode, which has a closed-form solution (paper I), and use this as the initialization for the geometric posterior sampling.
+The length scale of this prior is set to 0.374\rmed, where \rmed\ is the median distance of the stars in the mock catalogue for that HEALpixel.\footnote{In paper IV we used $(1/3)\rmed$, as the maximum likelihood fit of the length scale is a third of the mean.
+However, the median is a slightly biased estimator of the mean for the EDSD.
+For the typical length scales involved we found empirically that the mean is about 12\% (0.374/0.333) larger than the median.} We use the mode of this posterior, \rEDSDmode, which has a closed-form solution (paper I), as the initialization for the geometric posterior.
 The initialization scheme for the photogeometric posterior is more complicated, in accordance with its more complicated shape, and depends on \rEDSDmode, fractional parallax uncertainty (fpu, \fpu), and the characteristic length scale of the \QG\ prior model(s).

 For both types of posterior the step size needs to be adapted to the characteristic width of the posterior, which is generally wider the larger the fpu.
 We found a suitable step size to be $(3/4)\rinit\times \min(|\sigparallax/\parallax|, 1/3)$, where \rinit\ is the initialization value.